pingcap/docs-cn/tiup/tiup-command-status.md

 > **Note:**
 >
-> You can only query the information of the following components:
+> You can only check the information of the following components:
 >
 > - Components that are still in operation
 > - Components that run through the tag specified by `tiup -T/--tag`